holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/00_onboarding/lesson_plan.md

     - Walk through each unit and what it is doing
     - Overall goal is to build up skills
 - Final project
-    - Will be able to use ChatGPT
+    - Will be able to use ChatBot
     - Will have to use engineering/collaboration tools learned earlier
     - Can do anything you'd like, so start thinking now
     - I'll filter a bit